opencybersecurityalliance/data-bucket-kestrel/elasticsearch/README.md

 We are using the `docker` version of `elasticdump` to import/export elasticsearch indices.
 The following environment variables need to be setup to upload data:
- * `$DATA_DIR` - directory where index mapping and data files were extreacted from archive
+ * `$DATA_DIR` - directory where index mapping and data files were extracted from archive
  * `$ES_PWD` - password for the `elastic` user on the elasticsearch instance
  * `$HOST_NAME` - name of the host where elasticsearch instance is running
  * `$HOST_PORT` - port on which elasticsearch instance is listening